 Mercedes starts on the second row, with Nico Rosberg ahead of Lewis Hamilton, who spun his car in the closing seconds.

 "Nico and Lewis looked very strong, especially in Q2," Vettel said.
 "We found some extra speed in Q3, so congratulations to Mark.
-He deserved to be on pole, no mistakes."

 It proved a disappointing afternoon for Ferrari driver Fernando Alonso, who failed to make Q3 for the first time this season and starts from 11th on the grid.